hgiesel/closet/docs/clozes/creating.md

 Rather than showing the ellipsis symbol, you can also provide a hint instead.
 This hint is provided as the second parameter in the tag.

-{% include codeDisplay.md content=site.data.snippets.cloze.hints filterManager=site.data.setups.default_cloze.code buttons=bOneTwoThree %}
+{% include codeDisplay.md content=cloze.hints filterManager=setups.default_cloze buttons=bOneTwoThree %}